cyberbotics/webots/docs/guide/web-simulation.md

 Their path have to be specified in the `sslKey` and `sslCertificate` values of session and simulation configuration file.
 Note that Webots will look for the file "WEBOTS\_HOME/resources/web/server/ssl/cert.pem", so you may have to rename `fullchain.pem` and copy it in the `ssl` folder or create a soft link.

+#### Server Display

+On Linux, a working Linux display (":0") should be available to run Webots remotely.
+This can be achieved generally simply by executing 'xhost +' on the server computer.

+**Note :** On some computers, in addition to the previous comment, the display entity is linked with the fact that a monitor is plugged.
+In this case, you can open automatically a user session when the computer is switched on, run `session_server.py` and `simulation_server.py` automatically when the session starts up, and let the monitor switched on at Ubuntu startup.
+If you have a headless system, i.e. a system without any physical monitors attached, then with the NVIDIA graphics card you could fake a monitor in the X session.
+This solution basically consists in adding a screen configuration to the X server configuration file by copying the Extended Display Identification Data (EDID) of a temporary attached monitor.

 #### Startup Procedure

 The startup procedure is the following: